droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 Learning steps to develop a Droonga plugin by yourself.

 This page focuses on the adaption phase for Droonga plugins.
-At the last, wraps up them to make a small practical plugin for the adaption phase.
+At the last, wraps up them to make a small practical plugin named "store search", for the adaption phase.

 ## Precondition

 * You must complete the [basic tutorial][].

-## Adapter for incoming messages
+## Adaption for incoming messages

-We sometime need to modify requests incoming to Droonga Engine.
+We sometime need to modify incoming requests from outside to Droonga Engine.
-We can use Adapter for this purpose.
+We can use a plugin for this purpose.
-Let's see how to create Adapter in this section.
+Let's see how to create a plugin for the adaption phase, in this section.

 ### Directory Structure

-Assume that we are going to add `InputAdapterPlugin` to the system built in the [basic tutorial][].
+Assume that we are going to add a new plugin to the system built in the [basic tutorial][].
 In that tutorial, Groonga engine was placed under `engine` directory.

 Plugins need to be placed in an appropriate directory.
-For example, `InputAdapterPlugin` should be placed under `lib/droonga/plugin/input_adapter/` directory.
 Let's create the directory:

     # cd engine
-    # mkdir -p lib/droonga/plugin/input_adapter
+    # mkdir -p lib/droonga/plugin

 After creating the directory, the directory structure should be like this: